Who makes the U.S. women's gymnastics team for world championships?

 Another woman has a stronger international pedigree on the apparatus — Leanne Wong, a Tokyo Olympic alternate who placed fourth on beam at last October’s world championships.
 Wong tied for fifth at nationals on beam, competing on an injured ankle.
 She also tied for the national title on the uneven bars, another event where there’s an opening in the team final lineup.

 Katelyn Jong, a 16-year-old who won last year’s U.S. junior all-around title, tied with Wong for fifth on beam at nationals in August.
-It was Jong’s best event at her first senior U.S. Championships.
+It was Jong’s best event at her first senior U.S. Championships, but she withdrew from the selection camp due to injury, according to USA Gymnastics on Wednesday.

 If the committee wants another all-arounder, then Skye Blakely is in the driver’s seat.
 She was sixth at nationals, but fourth if excluding McClain and DiCello.
 She also had a sizable 2.8-point cushion to the gymnast right behind her in the all-around, Lexi Zeiss.